Boeing KC-46 Pegasus: India

+Italy

+In November 2022, it was reported that Italy was negotiating the purchase of six KC-46s, to be designated KC-767B locally, after deciding to forgo modernization work on the current fleet of four KC-767As.
+The purchase could have included logistics support for the KC-46A fleet for a period of five years.
+The total cost of the contract would have been approximately €1.12 billion.
+Italy's four KC-767As were to have been sold to Boeing.

+In July 2024, Italy "halted" the acquisition of the KC-46 due to "changed and unforeseen needs" and started the procedure to procure a new tanker, possibly from another vendor.

-Korea
+South Korea

 In June 2014, Boeing submitted the KC-46 for the Republic of Korea Air Force's requirement for four aerial tankers.
-The KC-46 competed with the Airbus A330 MRTT; South Korea selected the Airbus A330 MRTT in June 2015.
+The KC-46 competed with the Airbus A330 MRTT.
+South Korea selected the Airbus A330 MRTT in June 2015.

 Poland

 Boeing pitched the KC-46 to the Polish Air Force for its tanker requirement.
 In December 2014, Airbus was awarded a contract for four A330 MRTTs from a consortium of Poland, the Netherlands, and Norway.

 United Arab Emirates

 In May 2019, according to Boeing, the United Arab Emirates made a formal request to procure three KC-46As.
-In November 2021 the United Arab Emirates ordered two more Airbus A330 MRTTs for a total of five.
+In November 2021, the United Arab Emirates ordered two more Airbus A330 MRTTs for a total of five.